Sabian329/CosyCurrency/README.md

 # CosyCurrency is a live currency tracker

-## You can follow your favourite currencies in a live time.
-To create this app I used NBP Web API by National Bank of Poland and Ract.js
+## CosyCoins – Track a handful of currency values in real time with data provided by the National Bank of Poland REST Web API.
+Built with React with styled-components, deployed on Netlify.

 you can run this project by:

 ### `npm start`

 ### `npm run build`

 ### `npm run eject`